Christian Bethancourt Player Props: Rays vs. Pirates

 Christian Bethancourt At The Plate

-- Bethancourt is batting .250 with four doubles, five home runs and five walks.
+- Bethancourt has four doubles, five home runs and five walks while hitting .234.

-- Bethancourt has reached base via a hit in 11 games this year (of 17 played), and had multiple hits in four of those games.
+- In 61.1% of his games this year (11 of 18), Bethancourt has picked up at least one hit, and in four of those games (22.2%) he recorded multiple hits.

-- He has gone deep in five games this season (29.4%), homering in 7.6% of his trips to the plate.
+- He has hit a long ball in 27.8% of his games this season, and 7.1% of his plate appearances.

-- Bethancourt has driven in a run in seven games this year (41.2%), including three games with more than one RBI (17.6%).
-He has also driven home three or more of his team's runs in one contest.
+- Bethancourt has driven home a run in seven games this year (38.9%), including more than one RBI in 16.7% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.